-As of January 30, 2021, we had approximately 7,000 total employees.
-Of our total employees, approximately 320 were based at our corporate headquarters in West Jordan, Utah, approximately 5,800 employees were located at our distribution center and approximately 6,100 were store employees.
-We had approximately 3,000 full-time employees and approximately 4,000 part-time employees, who are primarily store employees.
+As of January 29, 2022, we had approximately 7,700 total employees.
+Of our total employees, approximately 320 were based at our corporate headquarters in West Jordan, Utah, approximately 520 employees were located at our distribution center and approximately 6,800 were store employees.
+We had approximately 3,300 full-time employees and approximately 4,400 part-time employees, who are primarily store employees.
 None of our employees are represented by a labor union or are party to a collective bargaining agreement and we have had no labor-related work stoppages.
-We pride ourselves on the long tenure of our more than 300 store managers and corporate employees, who on average have worked at Sportsman's Warehouse for over seven years.
+We pride ourselves on the long tenure of our more than 300 store managers and corporate employees.